j-neumann/Election_Predictions/README.md

 - Whether it was a presidential year and whether the top of the ticket was an incumbent
 - Unemployment rate, education rate, median income
 - The percent of voters who were registered as Democrat or Republican
 - Age- the older your county, the more it voted.
-By like, a lot.

 To continue this project, I would like to:
 - Improve Bayesian model